segunak/charlotte-third-places/docs/developer-notes.md

 * To stop Azurite from writing its logs to undesirable locations I set the `Azurite: Location` in settings to the relative path (starting from the C:\ drive) `/GitHub/charlotte-third-places/azure-function/.azurite` The folder is ignored in the `.gitignore`.
 * Testing locally, if you use `venv` you can get weird networking issues tunneling from the virtual environment to the public internet.
 If you're comfortable with your local environment don't bother with it.
 * You need to place any third-party Python libraries in `requirements.txt` so they're installed in the cloud for use during deployments and production execution.
-* Remember to start and stop Azurite for local testing.
+* Remember to start and stop Azurite for local testing if you're using local storage.
-* Read through [this](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cfunctionsv2&pivots=programming-language-python#http-auth) page for more details on how HTTP Azure Functions work.
-* Read through [this](https://learn.microsoft.com/en-us/azure/azure-functions/function-keys-how-to?tabs=azure-portal) page for details on how Azure Function keys work.
+* See [this page](https://outscraper.com/place-id-feature-id-cid/) for a `google_id` explainer.
+I have found no use for it but it's returned by the Outscraper API.
+* When using Python's logging module pass `exc_info=True` to get the stack trace.

 ## Azure Function

 To debug the Azure Function locally, follow the guidance in the [quickstart](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python).
 In summary, you'll need to do the following.

+### Things to Know

+* To make sure you get to logs read through [this page](https://learn.microsoft.com/en-us/azure/azure-functions/configure-monitoring) and configure your `host.json`
+* To understand why `host.json` has an `excluded_types` section check out [this page](https://learn.microsoft.com/en-us/azure/azure-functions/configure-monitoring?tabs=v2#configure-sampling)
+* Read through [this](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cfunctionsv2&pivots=programming-language-python#http-auth) page for more details on how HTTP Azure Functions work.
+* Read through [this](https://learn.microsoft.com/en-us/azure/azure-functions/function-keys-how-to?tabs=azure-portal) page for details on how Azure Function keys work.

 ### Using Emulated Storage